-Our interactive tools can assist you in your unique financial planning needs.
-Interactive calculators are made available as self-help tools for independent use and are not intended to provide investment or tax advice, either expressed or implied.
-Corebridge Retirement Services cannot and does not guarantee their applicability or accuracy in regard to individual circumstances.
+Corebridge Financial offers a variety of interactive calculators to assist you in your unique financial planning needs.
+Offered as self-help tools for independent use, these calculators are not intended to provide investment or tax advice, either expressed or implied.
+Corebridge cannot and does not guarantee their applicability or accuracy in regard to individual circumstances.
 All examples are for illustrative purposes only.
 Questions regarding the information and interactive calculators should be discussed with a financial, tax and/or legal advisor.
 Seek personalized advice from qualified professionals regarding all personal finance issues.

 Required Minimum Distribution (RMD)

-The IRS requires that you withdraw at least a minimum amount - known as a Required Minimum Distribution - from some types of retirement accounts annually.
+The IRS requires that you withdraw at least a minimum amount—known as a Required Minimum Distribution—from some types of retirement accounts annually.
 The distributions are required to start when you turn age 73.
 If born before 1951, please refer to the calculation notes within the calculator.
 Determining how much you are required to withdraw is an important issue in retirement planning.
-Use this calculator to determine your Required Minimum Distributions.
+Use this calculator to determine your Required Minimum Distribution.
 This calculator has been updated for the SECURE 2.0 of 2022, the SECURE Act of 2019 and CARES Act of 2020.

 Roth IRA conversion

-The Roth IRA, introduced in 1997, allows for contributions to be made on an after-tax basis and all gains (or growth) to be distributed completely tax-free if certain conditions are met.
+The Roth IRA, introduced in 1997, allows for contributions to be made on an after-tax basis and all gains (or growth) are to be distributed completely tax-free.
 Since then, people with incomes under $100,000 have had the option to convert all or a portion of their existing Traditional IRAs to Roth IRAs.
-Beginning in 2008, participants with funds in eligible employer sponsored plans can also roll those funds directly over to a Roth IRA in a qualified rollover if their income did not exceed the $100,000 threshold.
-Starting in 2010, all IRA owners and participants in eligible employer sponsored plans, regardless of income level, are eligible to convert their Traditional IRA and pre-tax funds in an employer-sponsored plan [401(a)/(k), 403(b) and governmental 457(b)] to a Roth IRA.
+Beginning in 2008, however, participants with funds in eligible employer sponsored plans were also allowed to roll those funds directly over to a Roth IRA in a qualified rollover if their income did not exceed the $100,000 threshold.
+Starting in 2010, all IRA owners and participants in eligible employer sponsored plans, regardless of income level, became eligible to convert their Traditional IRA and pre-tax funds in an employer-sponsored plan [401(a)/(k), 403(b) and governmental 457(b)] to a Roth IRA.
 Is this a good option for you?
 A conversion has both advantages and disadvantages that should be carefully considered before you make a decision.
-This calculator compares two alternatives with equal out of pocket costs to estimate the change in total net-worth, at retirement, if you convert your Traditional IRA into a Roth IRA.
+This calculator compares two alternatives with equal out-of-pocket costs to estimate the change in total net-worth, at retirement, if you convert your Traditional IRA into a Roth IRA.

 Roth IRA Conversion Calculator